 sesame oil (or oil)(ContainsSesame)

 While the rice is cooking, thinly slice the red onion (see ingredients list).
-Combine the onion, rice wine vinegar (3 tbs for 2 people / 6 tbs for 4 people), the water (for the onion), a generous pinch of salt and a generous pinch of sugar in a small bowl.
-Scrunch the red onion in your hands, then add to the pickling liquid and stir to coat.
-Set aside until serving.
+In a small bowl, combine the rice wine vinegar, a generous pinch of salt and a generous pinch of sugar.
+Scrunch the onion in your hands, then add to the pickling liquid.
+Add enough water to cover.
+Stir to coat, then set aside.

-While the onion is pickling, thinly slice the carrot (unpeeled) into half-moons.
+While the onion is pickling, slice the lime (see ingredients list) into wedges.
+Thinly slice the carrot (unpeeled) into half-moons.
 Roughly chop the Asian greens.
 Thinly slice the cucumber.

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the carrot, then add a splash of water and cook until tender, 2-3 minutes.
 Add the Asian greens and cook until wilted, 2 minutes.
 Season with salt and pepper and transfer to a plate.
 Return the pan to a medium-high heat with a drizzle of olive oil.
-Pat the salmon dry with paper towel and season with salt and pepper.
+Pat the barramundi dry with paper towel and season with salt and pepper.
 Add to the pan, skin-side down, and cook until just cooked through, 2-4 minutes (depending on thickness).
-TIP: Cook times will vary depending on thickness.

 Drain the pickled onion.
-Divide the rice between bowls and top with the salmon, carrot, Asian greens and cucumber.
-Stir the sesame dressing until well combined and spoon over the bowls.
+Divide the rice between bowls and top with the barramundi, carrot, Asian greens and cucumber.
+Stir the sesame dressing until well combined and spoon over the top.
 Garnish with the crushed peanuts and pickled onion.
+Serve with any remaining lime wedges.